solo-io/gloo/docs/content/support/support-ticket.md

 ## Targeted times for initial response {#response-time}

 {{% notice note %}}
-For the latest list of targeted times for the initial response please visit the [Technical Support Policy](https://legal.solo.io/#technical-support-policy).
+For the latest list of targeted times for the initial response, see the [Technical Support Policy](https://legal.solo.io/#technical-support-policy).
 {{% /notice %}}

 When you contact Solo Support, you can choose a priority for your request: